BenLee8602/ramiel/README.md

 ## Texture
 Loads an image using stb_image and stores the texture in memory.
 Can return the color of the texture at a given normalized 2D coordinate.
+Also used for surface normal mapping.

 ## Triangle
 Functions for clipping and rastering a triangle, based on the given Draw object and vertex data.